 Pasteurization (named after Louis Pasteur) is a process which slows down microbial growth in food.
-It does not kill all bacteria, just reducing their number so they are less likely to cause a disease.
+It does not kill all bacteria, it just reduces their number so they are less likely to cause disease.

 Pasteurization is typically linked with milk and milk products, though it also applies to other foods.
 There are two methods of pasteurization:

 - Heating to 145 degrees Fahrenheit (63 degrees Celsius) for at least 30 minutes

 - Heating to 161 degrees Fahrenheit (72 degrees Celsius) for a minimum of 16 seconds (flash pasteurization)

 Unpasteurized milk (and products made from it) can cause a form of food poisoning called listeriosis.
 Listeriosis is caused by a bacterium (Listeria monocytogenes) and is especially dangerous during pregnancy.

 When a pregnant woman is infected with listeriosis, she may have a miscarriage, premature delivery or stillbirth, or her newborn baby may become seriously ill and could die.